Brain haemorrhage following brain injury

 Can I make a claim for compensation if I have suffered a brain haemorrhage?

 If you or a loved one has suffered a brain haemorrhage following a brain injury that was not your fault, you may be able to claim compensation.
-At IBB Solicitors, we have a specialist team of personal injury solicitors who understand the impact and damage caused by brain injuries, and will work with you to seek the compensation you are due.
+At IBB Claims, we have a specialist team of personal injury solicitors who understand the impact and damage caused by brain injuries, and will work with you to seek the compensation you are due.

 If we are confident you have a strong claim, we may offer to take on your case on a ‘no win no fee’ basis, meaning if your case is unsuccessful, you will not have to pay any legal fees (although you may need to pay disbursements).

-Our personal injury team at IBB Solicitors have acquired a strong reputation for our expertise around head injury accident claims and for ensuring a professional, empathetic, and friendly approach to all of the cases we handle.
+Our personal injury team at IBB Claims have acquired a strong reputation for our expertise around head injury accident claims and for ensuring a professional, empathetic, and friendly approach to all of the cases we handle.
 We are recognised by Headway, the country’s leading brain injury charity as specialist solicitors, in handing brain injury claims.

 If you would like further information on making a compensation claim for a brain haemorrhage, please call our office on 0333 123 9099.